STEM-Fuse/dylansf.github.io/webdesign/4.3_snake/README.md

     setInterval(game_function,1000/15);
 }
 ```

+Now it is time to add x and y position.
+We are going to crea

 ```javascript
 pos_x = 10; // x position -- starts at 10
 pos_y = 10; // y position -- starts at 10